pacelliv/erc20-sybil-token/README.md

 ### Test

-Extensive and comprehenvise unit tests against the contract of this project has been provided.
-To see them run the following command:
+Extensive and comprehensive unit tests against the contracts of this project has been provided.
+Run:
 ```
 yarn hardhat test
 ```